BDC Hamburger Icon

 4. Create a business plan.

 “Once you have your documentation and reports assembled, you need to write up a business plan,” Silkoff said.
-“Keep in mind the goal here is to show your company is financially stable and to define a use for the funds you hope to receive.”
+“Keep in mind, the goal here is to show your company is financially stable and to define a use for the funds you hope to receive.”

-A business plan is critical, Stephens added, especially when you don’t have a sufficient history of strong cash flow to persuade a lender.
-“Be ready to show a history of steady, strong cash flow, or a business plan with a strong likelihood of sufficient cash flow to repay the debt.”
+“Be ready to show a history of steady, strong cash flow, or a business plan with a strong likelihood of sufficient cash flow to repay the debt,” Stephens said.

 5. Consider your collateral.

-Sometimes a lender will require you to put up collateral to guarantee a loan.
+Sometimes, a lender will require you to put up collateral to guarantee a loan.
 Collateral is some asset of value that a lender can fall back on if you default.
 For example, when you take out a mortgage to buy real estate, that real estate becomes the collateral.
 Foreclosure occurs when a borrower defaults on a mortgage and the lender claims the property as recompense.

 6. Consider which loan to apply for.